Skip to main content

 1. Your app sends a template manifest at install time (or any time after, via the app-scoped REST API).

-3. When the merchant’s store fires the corresponding event (e.g. an order is placed), EmailTemplateService.getActiveTemplate(storeId, event) selects the row to use.
+3. When the merchant’s store fires the corresponding event (e.g. an order is placed), the send pipeline selects the active template for that store and event using the resolution rules.

-4. The chosen htmlBody is rendered with the full Liquid engine (interpolation, loops, conditionals, filters) and sent through the merchant’s configured email provider — ZeptoMail by default, SMTP if the merchant has set one.
+4. The chosen htmlBody is rendered with the full Aqua (Liquid) engine (interpolation, loops, conditionals, filters) and sent through the merchant’s configured email provider — the platform’s shared sender by default, or the merchant’s own SMTP if one is set.
 Custom templates only apply when the merchant has configured their own SMTP, to protect the platform’s shared sender reputation.

 Architecture

-Two separate channels connect your app to CustomerLMS — only one of them carries email templates.
+Two separate channels connect your app to LaunchMyStore — only one of them carries email templates.

 ┌─────────────────────────────────────┐